wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/keycloak.rst

       You can leave the rest of the values as default.
 Click **Save** to apply the configuration.

 #.
-Create a new role
+Create a new role.
 Navigate to **Realm roles > Create role** and complete the section with these parameters:

    - **Role name**: Input ``admin``.
 This will be our backend role in the Wazuh Indexer configuration.